 Although it might be easy to think of the habits as a set of behaviours that we want students to have so that we can get on with the curriculum that we need to cover.
 It becomes apparent that we need to provide specific opportunities for students to practice the habits.
-Habits are formed only through continuous practice and to practice the habits, our curriculum, instruction, and assessments must provide generative, rich, and provocative opportunities for using them.
+Habits are formed only through continuous practice.
+To practice the habits, our curriculum, instruction and assessments must provide generative, rich, and provocative opportunities for using them.

-The main purpose of this volume is to encourage our students as we are overwhelmed by their response after publication of the first edition.
-Thus, we are delighted to inform our students about the e-distribution of the second edition of our 'Work book'.
+The main purpose of this volume is to disseminate knowledge and motivate our students to perform better, as we are overwhelmed by their response after publication of the earlier editions.
+Thus, we are delighted to inform our students about the e-distribution of the fifth edition of our 'Work book'.

-This book was written to meet the needs of students as it offers the practising format that will appeal to the students to read smoothly.
+This book has been written to meet the needs of students as it offers the practising format that will appeal to the students to read smoothly.
 Each chapter includes unique features to aid in developing a deeper understanding of the chapter contents for the readers.
 The unique features provide a consistent reading path throughout the book, making readers more efficient to reach their goal.

 Discussing each chapter with illustrations integrate the key components of the subjects.
-In the second edition, we expande the coverage in some areas and condense others.
+In the fifth edition, we have expanded the coverage in some areas and condensed others.

-It is our hope and expectation that this second edition of work book will provide further an effective learning experience to the students like the first & revised editions.
+It is our hope and expectation that this fifth edition of work book will provide further an effective learning experience to the students like the earlier editions.

-The Directorate of Studies,

-The Institute of Cost Accountants of India
+The Directorate of Studies, The Institute of Cost Accountants of India

-INDIRECT TAX LAWS AND PRACTICE
+INDIRECT TAX LAWS & PRACTICE